michaelmilleryoder/michaelmilleryoder.github.io/collections/_cs2731_fall2023/hw2.md

 ### Deliverables for Part 1
 * In a PDF report, show the values of the weights you calculated after training on each data point.
-Briefly comment on if any weights shifted from positive to negative and why this was the case.
+Briefly comment on any shift in weights from positive to negative or negative to positive and why this was the case.

-## Part 2: Implement a program for text classification
+## Part 2: Implement a program for politeness classification
+In this portion, you will design and implement a program to classify if a Wikipedia talk page post is polite or not.
+You can use any packages you want for this (scikit-learn, spaCy, NLTK, etc), but these must be specified in the README.txt file, along with version numbers for Python and all packages.
+We will attempt to run your code on a held-out test set, so the exact environment must be specified.
+If you will be using a language other than Python, please let us know before submitting.

 ## Dataset
-Here are the materials that you should download for this assignment:
+Here is the dataset that you should download for this assignment:

 * [Skeleton Python code](hw1/skeleton.py).
 You will need to have a Python environment with scipy and numpy packages.
 Some functions are stubs in the python code.
 You will need to fill them out.
 * [CSV of the complete works of Shakespeare](hw1/shakespeare_plays.csv)